-Snap Lock is a type of standing seam metal panel that has a male and female leg that snap together, and clips used to attach the panel directly to the deck.
-The clips fasten underneath the panel and out of view to provide a beautiful, clean standing seam roof.
+A type of standing seam metal roof panel that has a male and female leg that snap together and clips used to attach the panel directly to the roof deck.
+The clips fasten underneath the panel and out of view to provide a beautiful clean standing seam roof.

 Batten and Flat Seam Metal Roofing

-- You Improve the Safety of Your Building – If workers or contractors sustain injuries due to an unsafe roof, you could face costly lawsuits, settlements, and fines.
-Instead, a new roof can keep you and others safe with building technology, new materials, and innovative construction techniques.
+If workers or contractors sustain injuries due to an unsafe roof, you could face costly lawsuits, settlements, and fines.
+Instead, a new roof can keep you and others safe with building up-to-date technology, new materials, and innovative construction techniques.

-- You Increase Your Building’s Storm Resistance – There is no way to completely avoid deterioration and aging over time.
-However, there are new materials and installation techniques today that make commercial buildings more storm-resistant than ever.
+There is no way to completely avoid deterioration and aging over time.
+However, there are new construction materials and installation techniques today that make commercial buildings more storm-resistant than ever.

 How Much Does It Cost to Repair a Commercial Roof?

-- Type of Roof – Flat roofs are typically less expensive to install, but more expensive to repair.
+- Type of Roof – Commercial flat roofs are typically less expensive to install, but more expensive to repair.
 Sloped roofs are vice-versa.
 This also can vary based on the type of material used.
 Roof coating also makes a difference in cost.

 - Height, Pitch, and Access – The higher the roof, the higher the bill.
 This is due to the inherent risk involved in commercial roof repair.
 If the source of the problem is more difficult to access, your commercial roof repair will cost more.

-- Type of Damage – Typically, a leak caused by a gutter or flashing is less expensive than major problems like deterioration or damaged trusses.
+- Type of Damage – Typically, a leak caused by gutters or flashing is less expensive than major problems like deterioration or damaged trusses.